saulmm/saulmm.github.com/_posts/2015-02-13-A useful stack on android #2, User Interface.md

 </animated-vector>
 ```
-The `<animated-vector>` is associated to the _drawable_ `vd_star.xml`, the targets, are the elements that will be animated:
+The `<animated-vector>` is associated with the _drawable_ `vd_star.xml`, the targets, are the elements that will be animated:

-- The first group is focused in the group: `start_group` defined on the vector: `star.xml`, this will run an animation of scaling and rotation.
+- The first group is focused in the group: `start_group` defined on the vector: `vd_star.xml`, this will run an animation of scaling and rotation.

 `appear_rotate.xml`